gilesp1729/LoftyCAD/README.md

-# LoftyCAD
+# LoftyCAD: Sketch, Render, Slice and Print.
-Simple CAD for 3D printers for Windows.
+Free CSG CAD for 3D printers for Windows.
 It came out of dissatisfactions with SketchUp, and with free 3D CAD programs in general.
+However, it has since grown into something a lot bigger.

 # LoftyCAD philosophy and goals
 # General
 LoftyCAD is a hierarchical CSG 3D-modelling program.
 It is open-source, actively maintained, and free to all.
 Simple to use like Sketchup, but with some improvements:
 In particular, it will:
-- Retain the identity of 3D shapes, and not merge irreversibly with others
+- Retain the identity of 3D shapes, and not merge shapes irreversibly with others
 - Produce a single triangle mesh from merged objects, using CSG operations (union, intersection, difference)
 - Not produce non-manifold triangle meshes requiring repairs
 - Write STL and other triangle mesh files directly
-- Allow you to control your data locally (not subscription or web-based)
+- Not be subscription or web-based; your data is yours forever on your local PC

 # Interface
-- Sketch-up-like (draw a 2D-2.5D face followed by extrusion)
+- Sketch-up-like (draw a 2D-2.5D face followed by extrusion into a 3D volume)
 - Volume-face-edge-point hierarchy with controlled locking
 - Allows rect edges, polygons, circles, arcs, Beziers and the extruded right prisms from them
 - Allows curved surfaces (cylinders, barrel arcs, and Bezier surfaces)
 - Allows extrusion of curved surfaces, either parallel or along local normals
 - Allows extrusion of text and fonts
-- Axially symmetric objects (bodies of revolution)
+- Allows axially symmetric objects (bodies of revolution)
 - Copy and paste objects
 - Reflect and rotate objects
 - Group objects and transform (scale and rotate)